 Data Processing Agreement

 This DPA is entered into pursuant to Article 28 of the General Data Protection Regulation (EU) 2016/679 ("GDPR") and equivalent provisions under the UK GDPR.
+By creating a LiteStats account, you agree to this DPA.

 1. Definitions